prist237/Fitness-Club-Management-System/docs/README.md

 CREATE DATABASE fitness_club;

-6. Configure the database URL
+6. Configure the database connection

-Inside app/database.py, update:
+The application uses environment variables to manage database configuration securely.

+Create a .env file in the project root and define the database connection string:

 DATABASE_URL = "postgresql+psycopg2://postgres:YOURPASSWORD@localhost:5432/fitness_club"
 Replace YOURPASSWORD with your actual PostgreSQL password.